coolrey3/24Data/README.md

 # 24Data Website Recreation

-# The Proccess
+## The Proccess
 This Project was intended as a skill test and the outline was to re-create this website from the images provided.
 I decided to start with the html and css and use bootstrap grid to start the general wireframe.
 After styling the page  for desktop i started with the mobile view.
+If the site was more feature rich in mobile, I would have considered designing for mobile first.

  to add detail to the error messages output during form validation.

-# Tools Used
+## Tools Used

-### Node / Grunt
+#### Node / Grunt
-### BootStrap 4
+#### BootStrap 4
-### JQuery - JQuery validation
+#### JQuery - JQuery validation

-# Highlights
+## Highlights

-# Issues Encountered
+## Issues Encountered
 When doing the form validation i ran in to an issue using glyphicons and had to scrap the original method of form validation i was using.
 As glyphicons are no longer included in Bootstrap 4, the validation was not working as expected with the native rule validation in JQuery.

-# Next Steps
+## Next Steps